EPA Proposes New Definition of "Waters of the United States"

 Lead in Omaha’s Drinking Water

-Based on the 2017 water quality report, lead levels in Omaha ranged from less than 0.5 to 14.9 parts per billion.
-10% of taps had levels over 6.4 parts per billion, which is in compliance with the loose EPA standard of 15 parts per billion.
+Lead enters tap water through older lead service pipes and lead-containing plumbing, soldered joints, and fixtures.
+Based on the 2017 water quality report, lead levels in Omaha ranged from 0.5 to 14.9 parts per billion.
+10% of taps had levels over 6.4 parts per billion, which is barely in compliance with the loose EPA standard of 15 parts per billion.
 However, if you were to ask toxicologists, pediatricians, or the CDC they would all tell you that there is no safe minimum level of lead.
 Lead is a neurotoxin that can have serious developmental effects on children.

 Arsenic in Omaha’s Drinking Water